erwin1234777/leviathan/README.md

 ### Need support?
 Click [HERE](https://discord.gg/6QEExsN)
 #### This bot stores the following data:
--The Channel ID(which is used for whitelist and ONLY added when you do n.add)
+- The Channel ID(which is used for whitelist and ONLY added when you do n.add)
+- Emotes that you post in chat
+- Amount of times you used the commands (analytics)

-## Add this bot to your server!
+# Add this bot to your server!
 Simply click [HERE](https://discordapp.com/oauth2/authorize?client_id=679343193845661716&scope=bot&permissions=1543892089) to add it.

 Remove permission Administrator if you wish, or leave it as is.